sph-mn/gridlearner/readme.md

 # gridlearner

-*status: in development, no functional version yet*
+*status: in development, single and pair modes rudimentarily functional*

 single-file web application for displaying pairs from space-separated dsv file content in grid format. the grids function as interactive, spatial memory-matching learning games, loosely akin to the game "concentration" or flashcards.